voussoir/reddit/README.md

 ________

-###Concerned about your password?

-For the bots that require login information, I tell you to put your password in the Config area as `PASSWORD`.
-Understandably, you may be concerned about having your password stored in plain text on your computer.

-If you replace

-    PASSWORD = ""

-with

-    import getpass
-    PASSWORD = getpass.getpass("Password: ")

-Then you will be asked to type in your bot's password when it starts, using the [getpass module](https://docs.python.org/2/library/getpass.html#getpass.getpass).

-Alternatively, for automated and semi-secure password storage, see Bot.py

-________

 ###Bot.py

 In a lot of my bots, you'll see

-`import bot`
+    import bot

-`USERNAME = bot.uG`
+    USERAGENT = bot.aG

-etc. This is a file in my python library which contains my bot's username and my password.
-I use this system so that I can push this code to git without worrying about my password being seen.
+etc. This is a file in my python library which contains my bot's oauth credentials I use this system so that I can push this code to git without worrying about my stuff being seen.

 To create your own bot.py is very simple.
 It's just a regular .py file which you save in C:\Python34\Lib\.
 Then you just enter some variables